-Credit Rating: Investment limits are set by reference to the lowest published long-term credit rating from Fitch, Moody's or Standard & Poor's.
+Credit Rating: Investment decisions are made by reference to the lowest published long-term credit rating from Fitch, Moody's or Standard & Poor's.
 Where available, the credit rating relevant to the specific investment or class of investment is used, otherwise the counterparty credit rating is used.
-However, investment decisions are never made solely based on credit ratings, and all other relevant factors including external advice will be taken into account.

 Banks Unsecured: Accounts, deposits, certificates of deposit and senior unsecured bonds with banks and building societies, other than multilateral development banks.
 These investments are subject to the risk of credit loss via a bail-in should the regulator determine that the bank is failing or likely to fail.
-For the efficient management of the Council's cash flow it is necessary to allow a limit of £5 million to be held with the Council's banker, NatWest plc.
-This is restricted to overnight deposits and is always kept to a minimum.
+Unsecured investment with banks rated BBB are restricted to overnight deposits at the Council's current account bank, NatWest PLC.